 |Group 3: Race and Racism/Anti-Racism||Mechanisms of disparities|

-The primary goal of the afternoon breakout presentations is to foster and enhance collaborations by encouraging attendees at all levels to share short pitches (such as research-in-progress or other projects) with others in attendance.
-Prior to the conference, all pre-registered attendees will be invited to present a short pitch or research-in-progress report of a project, regardless of the stage of the research/project.
-Presentations will be short, 3-5 minutes, either with no slides or brief slides, and will include at least one success and one lesson learned from their project.
+The primary goal of the afternoon breakout presentations is to foster and enhance collaborations by encouraging attendees at all levels to share short pitches such as research-in-progress or other projects.
+Prior to the conference, all preregistered attendees will be invited to present a short pitch or research-in-progress report, regardless of the stage of the research/project.
+Presentations will be 3-5 minutes, with or without slides, and will include at least one success and one lesson learned from the project.

 |Identity and Health: People and Places||Race and Racism Gender and Sexual Identity Immigration Language and Literacy Neighborhoods and the Built Environment|